getredash/contrib-helm-chart/README.md

 ## Prerequisites

 - At least 3 GB of RAM available on your cluster
-- Kubernetes 1.9+ with Beta APIs enabled
+- Kubernetes 1.16+ (for earlier version, use branch 1.15, that could possible work with earlier versions also)
 - PV provisioner support in the underlying infrastructure

 ## Installing the Chart